See also Command reference.

 - If no --pkgfile argument was given, UBOS will download and install all available upgraded packages on the the device.
 This includes operating-system packages, middleware packages and application packages.
 This step is equivalent to (and in fact uses) pacman -Syu.

 - Apply a heuristic whether or not the device should be rebooted.
 For example, if the Linux kernel has been upgraded, a reboot is typically necessary.
 This heuristic can be overridden with command-line flags to ubos-admin update.
 If the device is to be rebooted, it will be rebooted in this step.
 The remaining steps will be executed automatically after the reboot.
+This is performed by writing a file with after-boot commands that will be executed as soon as the rebooting process is complete.

-- Restore all sites with all apps and accessories from the previously made backup, but with the most recent code version.
+- Restore all Sites with all Apps and Accessories from the previously made backup, but with the most recent code version.

 - Run any necessary data migrations.